 FOMA is reserved specifically for a course where there is a need/want for the course to be in-person and the online option is in case of emergency.
 If you select FOMA, you may not select any other modalities.
 Do not select FOMA unless there is a definite reason for doing so.

-*You can select Asynchronous and Synchronous for a course but cannot select all three nor can you select FOMA and any other option.
+*You can select Asynchronous and Synchronous for a course but cannot select all three, nor can you select FOMA and any other option.

-For the “What will be the methods of instruction used in this distance learning modality to achieve the course outcomes?” please ensure:
+For the question “What will be the methods of instruction used in this distance learning modality to achieve the course outcomes?” please ensure:

 You are adding course specific methods of instruction.

-Be thoughtful about these methods and how they will lead to your course outcomes.
+You are being thoughtful about these methods and how they will lead to your course outcomes.

 Describe and give examples of the methods of instruction, including how on-campus methods will be modified and/or replaced in the asynchronous and/or synchronous course.